 • No glass bottles, drinking glasses or other glass objects are allowed in the festival arena or campsite.

 • Vehicles are parked and tents are pitched at owner’s risk.
 Folk in a Field will not be held responsible for any damage caused to property unless it was caused by the organiser or his staff.

 The ticket holder consents to be on film or in pictures taken during the event that will be used for promotional purposes and may be published in the public domain.
-Where a child is a ticket holder, the responsible adult who has bought the ticket and/or is responsible for the child during the event, is deemed also to have given consent on their behalf.
+Where a child is a ticket holder, the responsible adult who has bought the ticket and/or is responsible for the child during the event, is deemed also to have given consent.

 • Folk in a Field may from time to time publish on the Folk in a Field website further terms and conditions in addition to these Conditions.
 Folk in a Field reserves the right to make minor changes e.g. to reflect changes in law or for technical adjustments and improvements e.g. a security threat Such further terms and conditions will be deemed to be included in these Conditions and be incorporated into the Contract.
 If and to the extent that there is any conflict between such further conditions and these Conditions, the further conditions will prevail.

 All those attending must at all times during attendance at the event show a ticket or wristband for the relevant day.
 These are distributed on arrival at the ticket gate.

 Refunds will only be considered in exceptional personal circumstances and will be at the discretion of Folk in a Field.
 Each case will be dealt with on an individual basis and the organiser is under no obligation to refund.
 Proof may be needed to validate your request for refund.
 This still does not guarantee a refund.